RiccardoParrino/html-css-js-train/resources/slides/md/basic-ts.md

     name: string
     age: Age
 }
-// you can also add function to a type aliases type Persona = {
+// you can also add function to a type aliases.
+In this case you are stating
+// the name of the function,
+// the input expected by the function and
+// the type of the value returned by the function. type Persona = {
     name: string;
     greet: (messaggio: string) => void;